SherG/cool-iron/blog/optimize-images-cloudinary.md

 #### The Browser Compatability Problem — Solved
 <a href="https://developers.google.com/speed/webp/" target="blank">WebP</a> was developed by Google.
 It loads extremely fast, but is <a href="https://caniuse.com/#search=webp" target="blank">not supported by all browsers</a>.

-<em>Update: WebP is now compatible with Safari - but only on version 14, which launched in Sept.
-2020</em>.
+For example, it's not compatible with Safari, iOS Safari, BlackBerry Browser, or IE Mobile. (<em>Update: WebP is now compatible with Safari - but only on version 14, which launched in Sept.
+2020</em>.)

-For example, it's not compatible with Safari, iOS Safari, BlackBerry Browser, or IE Mobile. <em>If all of your website images were WebP images, visitors coming to your website using one of these other browsers would see blank spaces where the images were supposed to be.</em>
+If all of your website images were WebP images, visitors coming to your website using one of these incompatible browsers would see blank spaces where the images were supposed to be.

 In addition, formats like <a href="https://caniuse.com/#feat=jpegxr" target="blank">JPEG XR</a> are only supported by Microsoft's Internet Explorer and Edge browsers.